 Making a will lets you leave clear instructions about how your money and possessions are to be shared out when you die.
 If you have children under 18, a will allows you to appoint a legal guardian to look after them.
 Making a will can also ensure that you don't pay more Inheritance Tax than you need to.
 A legal service provider can provide you with expert advice about the best options for you.

 If you die without a will, you have no say in what happens to your money and possessions.
-Your estate will be divided according to special rules and may go to people you did not want to benefit.
-It is vital that you take expert advice from a legal service provider to ensure that your wishes are carried out.
+Your estate will be divided and may go to people you did not choose.
+Drafting a will gives you control over who inherits your estate.

 You should review your will regularly and also after any major change in your life.
-If you want to make small amendments to your will, your will solicitor can produce a document to amend the will (which you need to sign and have witnessed in the same way as a will).
+If you want to make small amendments to your will, your solicitor or will writer can produce a document to amend it (which you need to sign and have witnessed in the same way as a will).
 For major changes, a new will may need to be drafted.

 A specialist wills solicitor can usually draft a will in a fairly short space of time depending on the complexity.
 A straightforward will can be drafted and signed within 1 to 2 weeks.

-To make a will you should hire a wills and probate solicitor.
-It is important that you choose a legal service provider with the right expertise when it comes to drafting a will.
+To make a will you should hire a wills and probate solicitor or a professional will writer.
+It's important that you choose a legal service provider with the right expertise when it comes to drafting a will.
 An experienced legal expert will be able to put you at ease and help you to think about how best to take care of your loved ones.

-By answering a few short questions and using the advanced filters on our comparison table, you can be confident in finding a legal service provider suited to your needs.
+By answering a few short questions on our site, you can find the right legal professional to draft your will.

 Tell us about your situation